June 11, 2020

 A big benefit of taking your photos during the fall in Estes Park is that there are way fewer thunderstorms to look out for.
 That way, we can get our session complete without getting stuck in the rain!

-Surprisingly, winter doesn’t yield a lot of snow in Estes Park.
+Surprisingly, winter doesn’t bring a lot of snow to Estes Park.
 Because there’s lots of sun, it also tends to melt really fast when it does happen.

 Temperature-wise, it gets pretty cold in Estes Park in winter, with highs ranging in the 40’s and lows at about 15-20°F. However, since it gets a bunch of sun, it doesn’t feel as cold as you might think.
 Still, dress accordingly of course!

-For taking photos, winter might not be the best time to visit Estes Park because it gets windy there.
-Winds up to 40 mph are not uncommon, which might mess up your hair at the very least.
-No matter what you decide, though, I’ll always be here to help you out.
+For taking photos, winter might not be the best time to visit Estes Park because it gets windy.
+Winds up to 40 mph are not uncommon, which is downright miserable for everyone.
+I always plan backup dates for my winter session to make sure we get good conditions.

 During the coldest months of November through April, the monthly tourism number generally doesn’t go too far beyond 150,000 visitors.
 Once you hit May, that number grows to around 300,000 tourists in a single month.